 It started with demanding childcare so I could build up my writing portfolio or meet with other musicians.
 (In the past, he’d said that any amount of childcare was unacceptable, because it was “other people raising our children.”)

 I even applied for—and received—a financial-hardship scholarship to attend a Christian “Creative Training” conference.
 A local family let me stay in their guest room, with a fluffy king-sized bed and a key to their house.
 I flopped on that bed and cried, and then slept for ten hours straight.
-I then spent the next three days with people who were living the life I wanted to live.
+The next three days I spent with people who were living the life I wanted to live.

-I would sometimes get weepy on a moment’s notice.
-I’m sure that made some people uncomfortable, but it was startling to see how far I’d drifted from the person I was before unwittingly climbing aboard the ADHD roller coaster.
+Sometimes I’d get weepy on a moment’s notice.
+That surely made some people uncomfortable, but it was startling to see how far I’d drifted from the person I was before unwittingly climbing aboard the ADHD roller coaster.
 I began to have hope that I could be that person again.

 When I returned home, my husband presented me with a bouquet of flowers along with a card that said, “I pray that I will always support you in your dreams, the way you’ve supported me in mine.”

-There was enough money to keep a roof over our head and food on our table, even if Mastercard and Visa didn’t get paid.
+We had enough money to keep a roof over our head and food on our table, even if Mastercard and Visa didn’t get paid.
 We would fix everything else when we could.
 Until then, worrying was like a running on a treadmill—I’d be working hard, but not getting anywhere.
+This was not Gina’s idea of self-care for the partners of adults with ADHD.

 I started intentionally disconnecting from as many sources of “drama” in my life as I could.
 Some friends did not receive callbacks, some projects dropped, and some playdates canceled.
 I even stopped reading certain news sources.
 It took a while.

-Once I was able to face my life with a clear, peaceful mind, I was able to find more helpful solutions to many of our struggles
+Once I was able to face my life with a clear, peaceful mind, I was able to find more helpful solutions to many of our struggles.
+Self-care was the key.

 But What About Dr. Math’s ADHD Treatment?